portworx/px-dev/install_run_ubuntu.md

     -v /opt/pwx/bin:/export_bin:shared
         > Exports the PX command line (pxctl) tool from the container to the host.

-### Step 2: See Global Capacity
+### Step 2: View global capacity

 At this point, PX-Lite should be running on your system.
 You can run ```Docker ps``` to verify.

 The pxctl control tools are exported to `/opt/pwx/bin/pxctl`.
-These tools will let you control storage.
+These tools  let you control storage.
+For more on using pxctl, see [Using Portworx storage](https://github.com/portworx/px-lite/blob/master/px_commandline.md).

 * View the global storage capacity by running
  * ```# sudo /opt/pwx/bin/pxctl status```
  * See the example output below
-* Use pxctl to manage volumes, such as create, snapshot, and inspect
+* Use pxctl to manage volumes, for example to create, snapshot, and inspect.
- * all pxctl options can be seen by running ```# /opt/pwx/bin/pxctl help```
+ * View all pxctl options by running ```# /opt/pwx/bin/pxctl help```

-Output of pxctl status shows the global capacity for Docker containers is now 41 GB.
+The following output of pxctl status shows that the global capacity for Docker containers is now 41 GB.
 ```
     # /opt/pwx/bin/pxctl status
     Status: PX is operational